Lack of sleep causes fatigue and can have a negative impact on your overall health and well-being.

 Daylight is often a cue to be awake.
 If you must sleep during the day, try to make your sleeping area as dark, cool, and quiet as possible.
 If you must work at night, keep your workplace brightly lit.
 Try to work night shifts all in a row and avoid frequently rotating shifts.
 Stay away from caffeine, and stick to a regular sleep-wake schedule as much as possible on days off.

-The best way to see if you are sensitive or intolerant of a certain food is an elimination diet.
+The best way to see if you are sensitive or intolerant to a certain food is an elimination diet.
 Eliminate suspected foods and see if there is an improvement in your energy levels.
 If you reintroduce the foods and the fatigue returns, the food just may be the cause.
 Talk to your doctor about the best way to go about an elimination diet.

 Both conditions are chronic and there is no one-size-fits-all treatment, but lifestyle changes can often help ease some symptoms of fatigue.
 Strategies include good sleep habits (limit caffeine, keep your bedroom dark and quiet), relaxation techniques, light exercise, pacing yourself, and eating a balanced diet.

 Some of us are simply tired with no medical cause.
 The good news is that exercise may give us a boost.
 Studies consistently show that people who engage in regular exercise feel less fatigue than those who don't.
-When exercising for energy stay in the low to moderate exertion range, such as walking, yoga, or light resistance training to fight fatigue.
+When exercising for energy stay in the low-to-moderate exertion range, such as walking, yoga, or light resistance training to fight fatigue.

 IMAGES PROVIDED BY: